MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 This command will interactively present a list of attributes that can be changed and prompt for the new value of the attribute.
 The attributes available will vary for each platform (Android, iOS, Windows).

+Available attributes are: the server and runtime the application will be deployed to, setting a public key for the Direct Update authenticity feature, and setting application default language.

 ### Preview a Cordova application
 A Cordova application's web resources can be previewed using a browser.
 Previewing an application allows for fast and rapid develop without needing to use native platform specific emulators and simulators.